Estonia: Military

-The Estonian Defence Forces consist of land forces, navy, and air force.
-The current national military service is compulsory for healthy men between ages of 18 and 28, with conscripts serving 8- or 11-month tours of duty, depending on their education and position provided by the Defence Forces.
-The peacetime size of the Estonian Defence Forces is about 6,000 persons, with half of those being conscripts.
-The planned wartime size of the Defence Forces is 60,000 personnel, including 21,000 personnel in high readiness reserve.
-Since 2015, the Estonian defence budget has been over 2% of GDP, fulfilling its NATO defence spending obligation.
+The Estonian Defence League is a voluntary national defence organisation under management of Ministry of Defence.
+It is organised based on military principles, has its own military equipment, and provides various different military training for its members, including in guerilla tactics.
+The Defence League has 17,000 members, with additional 11,000 volunteers in its affiliated organisations.

-The Estonian Defence League is a voluntary national defence organisation under management of the Ministry of Defence.
-It is organised based on military principles, has its own military equipment, and provides various military training for its members, including in guerilla tactics.
-The Defence League has 18,000 members, with an additional 11,000 volunteers in its affiliated organisations.
+Estonia co-operates with Latvia and Lithuania in several trilateral Baltic defence co-operation initiatives.
+As part of Baltic Air Surveillance Network (BALTNET) the three countries manage the Baltic airspace control center, Baltic Battalion (BALTBAT) has participated in the NATO Response Force, and a joint military educational institution Baltic Defence College is located in Tartu.

-Estonia co-operates with Latvia and Lithuania in several trilateral defence co-operation initiatives.
-As part of the Baltic Air Surveillance Network (BALTNET) the three countries manage the common airspace control centre, Baltic Battalion (BALTBAT) has participated in the NATO Response Force, and a joint military educational institution Baltic Defence College is located in Tartu.
 Estonia joined NATO on 29 March 2004.
 NATO Cooperative Cyber Defence Centre of Excellence was established in Tallinn in 2008.
-In response to the Russian war in Ukraine, since 2017 a NATO Enhanced Forward Presence battalion battle group has been based in Tapa Army Base.
+In response to Russian war in Ukraine, since 2017 a NATO Enhanced Forward Presence battalion battle group has been based in Tapa Army Base.
 Also part of NATO, the Baltic Air Policing deployment has been based in Ämari Air Base since 2014.
-In the EU, Estonia participates in Nordic Battlegroup and Permanent Structured Cooperation.
+In the European Union, Estonia participates in Nordic Battlegroup and Permanent Structured Cooperation.

+According to the 2024 Global Peace Index, Estonia is the 24th most peaceful country in the world.
 Since 1995, Estonia has participated in numerous international security and peacekeeping missions, including: Afghanistan, Iraq, Lebanon, Kosovo, and Mali.
+The peak strength of Estonian deployment in Afghanistan was 289 soldiers in 2009.
 Eleven Estonian soldiers have been killed in missions of Afghanistan and Iraq.